Alberto-Puig/git-hfc/README.md

 git hfc

 New command should work, demdogram is created with all hotfix tags, developers and charges.
-See in git-hfc directory.
+See git-hfc directory.

 ```